Vadzim-Stsiapanau/spark_demo/README.md

 ### Msvcr100.dll

 If you have Visual Studio c++ skip this step.
-If you don't have dollow this guide https://www.computer-setup.ru/msvcr100-dll-chto-eto-za-oshibka-kak-ispravit?ysclid=l84uyxs1qq310355183 to install Msvcr100.dll.
+If you don't have follow this guide https://www.computer-setup.ru/msvcr100-dll-chto-eto-za-oshibka-kak-ispravit?ysclid=l84uyxs1qq310355183 to install Msvcr100.dll.

 ## Installation guide